 However, not all these pest animals are prevalent at all times of year.
-Some animals prefer the warm summer months, while others thrive when the weather turns cold and the leaves fall from the trees.
+Some animals prefer the warm summer months, whilst others thrive when the weather turns cold and the leaves fall from the trees.
 Therefore, it is important to understand which pests your commercial and residential properties are likely to be invaded by at various times of year, so you know which signs to look for during each month.

 January and February